google/nucleus/README.md

 ## Version

-This is Nucleus 0.5.0.
+This is Nucleus 0.5.1.
 Nucleus follows [semantic versioning](https://semver.org/).

+New in 0.5.1:

+* Added new utilities for working with DeepVariant pileup images and variant protos.

 New in 0.5.0: